dodopizza/kubectl-shovel/cli/docs/kubectl-shovel_dump.md

       --client-certificate string      Path to a client certificate file for TLS --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use -c, --container string               Target container in pod.
-Required if pod run multiple containers --context string                 The name of the kubeconfig context to use --diag                           Enable dump collection diagnostic logging -h, --help                           help for dump
+Required if pod run multiple containers.
+Will look in init containers if not found in regular containers
+      --context string                 The name of the kubeconfig context to use --diag                           Enable dump collection diagnostic logging -h, --help                           help for dump